Application Outline / Important Notice

 1 credit or 2 credits will be awarded upon completion of each course.

-* For more details, please refer to “Fees and Payments” webpage.
+For details, please refer to “Fees and Payments” webpage.

-*For another application period and more details, please refer to the application guideline.
+*For additional application and more details, please refer to the application guideline.

 Handling of Personal Information

-1) All personal information collected by Hokkaido University (hereinafter referred to as “the University”) will be completely protected in compliance with the Act on the Protection of Personal Information Held by Independent Administrative Agencies, the EU’s General Data Production Regulation (hereinafter referred to as “GDPR”), and other related acts and pursuant to the Hokkaido University Personal Information Management Regulations.
+1) All personal information collected by Hokkaido University (hereinafter referred to as “the University”) will be completely protected in compliance with the Act on the Protection of Personal Information, the EU’s General Data Production Regulation (hereinafter referred to as “GDPR”), and other related acts and pursuant to the Hokkaido University Personal Information Management Regulations.

 2) Names, addresses, and other personal information provided to the University through the application process will be used solely for (a) enrollee selection, (b) the announcement of exam results, (c) admission purposes, (d) surveys and research on enrollee selection methods, and (e) related processes.